 Do you have a strategy? – If you decide the hassle of a career change isn’t worth the trouble but you still want a raise, determine how you want to broach the subject with your boss.
 Studies show offering a salary range will increase your changes of a higher salary!

-For more guidance on working through these steps and other ways to understand your finances before making a significant life change,talk to your wealth manager today!
+For more guidance on working through these steps and other ways to understand your finances before making a significant life change,talk to your financial advisor today!